Introduction to Product Development Process

 New Product Offering

 So many new concepts are being developed in the digital world, such as YouTube, MySpace, Facebook, and Twitter.
-These were primarily used for social networking, which is now majorly for creating different marketing strategies.
-Companies, big, small, and start-ups, are resorting to utilizing the open access of these social networking sites to establish their brimming marketing needs and reach the target prospects.
+These were primarily used for social networking, now majorly for creating different marketing strategies.
+Companies, big, small, and start-ups, are utilizing the open access of these social networking sites to establish their brimming marketing needs and reach the target prospects.
 They spend millions on these social platforms.

 Other examples are V blogs (video blogs).
 People use these effective mediums to present new and modified product attributes.